raspberrypi/documentation/configuration/config-txt.md

 ### CMA - Dynamic memory split

-The firmware and kernel as of 19th November 2012 supports CMA (Contiguous Memory Allocator), which means the memory split between CPU and GPU is managed dynamically at runtime.
+As of 19th November 2012, the firmware and kernel support CMA (Contiguous Memory Allocator), which means the memory split between CPU and GPU is managed dynamically at runtime.
 However, this is not [officially supported](https://github.com/raspberrypi/linux/issues/503).

 You can find an [example config.txt here](http://www.raspberrypi.org/phpBB3/viewtopic.php?p=223549#p223549).